EmilyFabulous

 Instructions

 • Preheat the oven to 425°F and prepare your baking sheet with parchment paper or a silicone mat.
-In a mixing bowl place the flour, sugar, lavender, baking powder, and salt and stir to combine.
-Grate your butter and add it to the flour mixture.

-• Use your pastry cutter to create a crumbly mixture, just enough to combine everything but don't overmix or your scones will be dense.
+• Grate the cold butter and add it to the flour mixture.
+Use a pastry cutter to create a crumbly mixture, just enough to combine everything but don't overmix or your scones will be dense.

 • In another mixing bowl, add the sourdough discard and heavy cream and stir together.
-Add the discard mixture to flour mixture, and stir just until the dough comes together.
+Add the discard mixture to the flour mixture, and stir just until the dough comes together.

 • Cut the circle into 8 wedges.
 Place the scones on your prepared baking sheet.
 Brush the top of the scones with heavy cream, and sprinkle with coarse sugar and more lavender buds if desired.

-• Place the scones into the oven and bake for 16-20 minutes until tops and edges are just starting to brown.
+• Place the scones into the oven and bake for 16-20 minutes until the tops and edges are just starting to brown.
 Allow the scones to cool on the pan for a few minutes after baking.

 • While the scones are baking or cooling, make the lemon glaze by combining the lemon juice, powdered sugar, and zest in a small bowl.
 Whisk together and drizzle on top of the warm scones.
 You can always add more juice or powdered sugar for your desired sweetness and consistency.